 When writing this section weave the arguments and findings of others into your own argument--in other words, don't have a review simply bulleting the findings of others.
 Take extreme care to avoid over-generalizations and be sure to document your statements of fact.
 Do not cite work that has no bearing on your argument.
 Be sure to define key concepts.
 In the case of euthanasia, for instance, it is worth distinguishing its active versus passive forms.
 Example:

 Over the past two decades in the wake of the highly-publicized stories of Karen Ann Quinlin, Paul Murphy, Nancy Cruzan, Dr. Jack Kevorkian, the Hemlock Society, and the legalization of euthanasia in the Netherlands, researchers have increasingly investigated the determinants of Americans' attitudes toward physician-assisted suicides (or "homicides," according to the perspective of some) and individuals' "right to die."
-Over the past fifty years, national surveys of Americans (NORC 1947, 1972-98; Harris 1973, 1981) show consistently increasing support for active euthanasia.
-To what extent is this due to the supposedly increasing secularization and moral relativism of American culture (Bellah 1989)?
+Over the past fifty years, national surveys of Americans show consistently increasing support for active euthanasia.
+To what extent is this due to the supposedly increasing secularization and moral relativism of American culture?

 In their analysis of the determinants of the American death ethos, Kearl and Harris (1981) found religiosity and education to be two of the strongest predictors of attitudes toward abortion, suicide, and euthanasia.
 Religion preserves moral tradition, and many faiths believe that the sanctity of life should always be honored and never violated.
 Here we will test the proposition that the more religious individuals are the more likely they oppose physician-assisted deaths of the terminally ill.
 We further suspect that this relationship between religiosity and euthanasia attitudes is not uniform across the social landscape.
-In particular, because of the greater moral conservativism researchers (e.g., Argyle 1993; Nelson 1979) have found among those in the lower classes, we hypothesize that because of this dampening effect of social class that the influence of religiosity on euthanasia attitudes will be greater among those of the middle and upper classes than among those from the low and working classes.
+In particular, because of the greater moral conservatism found in the lower classes (e.g., Argyle 1993), we hypothesize that because of this dampening effect of social class that the influence of religiosity on euthanasia attitudes will be greater among those of the middle and upper classes than among those from the low and working classes.

 Underlying every theory is the issue of causality.
 What exactly does it mean to say that poverty "causes" crime, that cultural materialism "causes" moral decay, or that religiosity "causes" one's euthanasia attitudes?
 Just because two events historically occur simultaneously does not necessarily mean that one is influencing the other.